aperezdc/signify/README-earthly.md

 ## Making it all work.

 So here's the solution I came up with.
 First, I'll get the base system set up.
 This should be familiar to Docker users.
-Root is going to need a copy of the public key needed to check libbsd, so we'll get that too.
+The `root` user is going to need a copy of the public key needed to check libbsd, so we'll get that too.

 ```